yanaga/learn-katacoda/servicemesh/4-simple-routerules/2all-usersv2.md

 Make sure that the following command is running on `Terminal 2` `while true; do curl http://customer-tutorial.[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com; sleep .2; done`{{execute T2}}

-you should only see v2 being returned.
+You should only see `v2` being returned.